Koen-Vannisselroij/penguintomato/README.md

 # PenguinTomato 🐧

 PenguinTomato is a macOS Pomodoro-style focus timer that pairs structured work/break cycles with an ever-encouraging waddle of penguins.
 Built with SwiftUI, it lives in your menu bar and keeps sessions lighthearted but productive.
+There is not really a reason, I like penguins and needed a pomodoro timer that I can style/edit myself.

 <p align="center">
   <img src="Sources/PenguinTomato/Assets.xcassets/FocusPenguin.imageset/FocusPenguin.png" alt="Focus penguin" width="260" />